-Confession - We Christians are also sinners who should confess that we have not always been loving to our neighbors.
+Confession-We Christians are also sinners who should confess that we have not always been loving toward our neighbors.
 The report acknowledges that we have too easily accepted harmful stereotypes about other religions and that we have avoided engaging our neighbors in other faiths out of fear and mistrust.
-(30 minutes)
+(20 minutes)

-- 1. What are some of the harmful stereotypes you have heard about people in other religions?
+- I. What are some of the harmful stereotypes you have heard about people in other religions?
 What are some of the harmful stereotypes you have heard about Christians? - 2.
 How do misguided stereotypes arise? - 3.
 What are some of the ways in human history where fear and distrust between religious people have led to violence?
 How might we increase peace and understanding between religious groups? - 4.
-To what else do Christians need to confess?
+To what else do Christians need to confess? - 4.
+What issues did you discover in the news that relate to interreligious dialogue going on somewhere in the world this week?
+Did you find news of the need for interreligious dialogue somewhere in the world this week?
+(8 minutes) - 5.
+Close with prayer.